mbridak/not1mm/README.md

 When entering IP and Ports, enter them with a colon ':' between them.
 You can enter multiple pairs on the same line if separated by a space ' '.

+## Sending CW

+Other than sending CW by hand, you can also send predefined CW text messages by pressing F1 - F12.
+See next section on Editing macro keys.
+If you need to send something freeform, you can press CTRL-SHIFT-K, this will expose an entry field at the bottom of the window which you can type directly into.
+When you're done you can either press CTRL-SHIFT-K again, or press the Enter Key to close the field.

 ## Editing macro keys

 To edit the macros, choose `File` > `Edit Macros`.
 This will open your systems registered text editor with current macros loaded.
 When your done just save the file and close the editor.
 The file loaded to edit, CW or SSB, will be determined by your current operating mode.